 - When bidding for an assignment, if you don’t get the bid, always call back and see how your bid was in relation to the others.
 Even if you do get the bid, check out the other bids.

 - Every time someone calls about a possible assignment and you don’t hear back from them, call back after a week or so to see what has happened.
 They may have lost your phone number.

 - Set up a systematic method for following up on contacts with current and new clients.
-You can use a manual system, such as writing it on your calendar or tickler file, or use a contact management software program.
+You can use a manual system, such as writing it on your calendar or tickler file or use a contact management software program.
 It’s a waste of time to prospect if you don’t follow up.

 - Train your office staff and appraisers in basic phone sales techniques.
 For example, ask for the order, when appropriate.
 They only have a few minutes, if that long, to make a good sales presentation.

-- Get on bid lists for city, state, and county government agencies.
+- Get on bid lists for the city, state, and county government agencies.
 Take the time to learn how to write a proposal or fill out the forms.

-- To break into a new market, offer to take your first assignment for a greatly reduced fee, for example government and legal work.
+- To break into a new market, offer to take your first assignment for a greatly reduced fee, for example, government and legal work.
 You can always find someone who is price sensitive.

 - Turn your phone hold time into an infomercial.
-Write a interesting and snappy ad and have it professionally recorded, or record it yourself for a more personal touch.
+Write an interesting and snappy ad and have it professionally recorded, or record it yourself for a more personal touch.
 Ask your phone company for information.

 - Become active and visible in your appraisal association.
 Appraisers do give referrals, and some of your best clients are probably appraisers.

 - Join your local chamber of commerce or service clubs such as Rotary.
 They are excellent sources of regular business, so say appraisers who are long-term members.

 - Send letters to the editors of local newspapers and trade periodicals.
 It’s a no-hassle way to get your name in print.

 - Along with sending out a press release, always include a photo.
 It will greatly increase your chances of getting in print.
 Get professional photos made.
 It’s worth the cost.